ecadlabs/taquito/README.md

 To run the integration tests run `npm run test`.
 The integration test suite runs all tests against the current tezos protocol testnet, and typically also against the previous and next protocol testnets.
 See the `scripts` property in the `integration-tests/package.json` file for specific test targets.

-There are many integration tests, and as they interact with real testnets, they can be slow, and occasionally tests may fail due to extrinsic reasons related to public testnets.
+There are many integration tests, and as they interact with real testnets, they can be slow; furthermore, occasionally tests may fail due to extrinsic reasons related to public testnets.

 #### Modifying Taquito source